jaxdb/jaxdb/jsql/README.md

 ## Introduction

-<ins>jSQL</ins> is an extension to [**DDLx**][ddlx], offering a lightweight ORM (Object Relational Mapping) solution that runs on the JDBC v4.1 API.
+<ins>jSQL</ins> strong-typed SQL semantics, and an extension to [<ins>DDLx</ins>][ddlx], offering a lightweight ORM (Object Relational Mapping) solution that runs on the JDBC v4.1 API.
 The <ins>jSQL</ins> framework provides strongly-typed semantics for the SQL language, as well as a cohesive binding to user data models. <ins>jSQL</ins> uses a SQL schema defined in a [DDLx file][hospital.ddlx] to create a one-to-one, Object-Model-to-Data-Model API that is vendor agnostic.

 ## Current Release and Support